-If you have any hazardous or unacceptable items, talk with your contractor or contact your local county office to learn how and where you can properly dispose of them.
+If you have any hazardous or unacceptable items, talk with your contractor or contact your local county office to learn how and where you can properly dispose of hazardous wastes.

 Once you've shopped around a bit and you've found the best company/price for you, it's time to schedule a delivery day and time.